Pomeroy Tubal Ligation and Resection

 Doctors like the Pomeroy procedure because it is simple and effective.
 Pomeroy tubal ligation is most often performed after delivery by cesarean section.

 Pomeroy tubal ligation typically leaves two healthy segments of fallopian tube that can be rejoined through tubal ligation reversal surgery.
 The amount of tube removed can be determined prior to tubal reversal from the tubal ligation operative report and pathology report.
-If you have your doctor or hospital send us these reports, Dr. Berger will review them and let you know what your prognosis for pregnancy will be after tubal reversal.
+If you have your doctor or hospital send us these reports, Dr. Monteith will review them and let you know what your prognosis for pregnancy will be after tubal reversal.

 Variations of the Pomeroy tubal ligation technique include the length and location of the tied and cut tubal segment, number and type of ligatures placed around the tube, and whether the cut ends of the tube were also crushed or coagulated.
 These variations of the Pomeroy procedure determine the lengths of tubal segments remaining that can be repaired.
 The Pomeroy method of tubal ligation is a good one to have if you are considering tubal reversal surgery.
 Approximately two-thirds of women with a Pomeroy tubal ligation become pregnant following tubal ligation reversal.